Me-TV/Me-TV/README.md

 using Me TV 3 in an ATSC area, and it works.
 Which is good.
 This still leaves no data on whether Me TV works with DVB-C, DVB-S, DVB-S2, and ISDB-T, reports of success are awaited.

+## Acknowledgements

+This project benefits from support by [JetBrains](https://www.jetbrains.com); JetBrains provide a licence for [CLion](https://www.jetbrains.com/clion/).
+Although CLion is ostensibly a C and C++ IDE, there is [IntelliJ Rust](https://intellij-rust.github.io/) which makes CLion an excellent IDE for [Rust](https://www.rust-lang.org/) code development.

 ## Licence

 This code is licenced under GPLv3.